 Depending on your theme, modules, and other components on your site, you will have access to different kinds of blocks.
 You can find all the options for managing them under Structure > Block Layout.

 Blocks are saved by theme, so at the top, you find a list of the themes that are installed on your site.
 Below is a list of all the places you can add blocks to, called regions.
-If you are not sure where all of them are, click the Demonstrate block regions at the top.
+If you are not sure where all of them are, click Demonstrate block regions at the top.
 You will then see a view of your site with highlights and labels for where each block region is.

 Add Blocks to Regions